List of Power Rangers Ninja Storm characters: Kelly Halloway

 Kelly Halloway (Megan Nicol) is the owner of Storm Chargers, a sporting goods store that the Power Rangers frequent and where Dustin is an employee.
 Her counterpart in the alternate dimension that Tori visited had a goth-like appearance and was the boss of Zurgane and Choobo.

 Cyber-Cam

 Cyber-Cam (Jason Chan) is a holographic virtual duplicate of himself he dubbed "Cyber-Cam" to take over day-to-day running of the dojo and maintenance of the equipment.
-Cyber-Cam was given a "thug" persona with wardrobe and vocabulary to match and was highly skilled in extreme sports.
-In short, Cyber-Cam was everything that Cam was not.
-Cyber-Cam briefly locked Cam up, so he could enjoy life.
-Cam later reprogrammed him to be focused on work in Ninja Ops, though the "thug" persona and wardrobe remained.
+Cyber-Cam has the opposite personality of real Cam.
+Cyber-Cam briefly kidnapped Cam so he wouldn't have to work, but was later reprogrammed him to be focused on work in Ninja Ops.

-When it came to Lothor finding the underground dojo, he had Kapri infected Cyber-Cam with a computer virus while he was doing some outside repairs to the manual override and had him lead them into the dojo.
-Afterwards, he withdrew into the Ninja Ops center.

 Kyle, Eric and Tally

 A trio of teens resembling Shane, Dustin and Tori, respectively.
-They first appeared to back up Cam and Hunter while fighting a Kelzak army, and though their help came in handy, Cam warned them to not get in their way.
+They first appeared to back up Cam and Hunter while fighting a Kelzak army.
 They were not seen again until the Wind Ninja Academy opened again, enrolling as ninja apprentices.
 Cam got worried about the continual stress he will go through especially with Eric and his friends.
-His father assured him to leave their training to Shane, Dustin and Tori.
+His father assured him to leave their training to Shane, Dustin, and Tori.

 Eric was the identical twin brother of Conner McKnight the Red Dino Ranger.
 Both were portrayed by James Napier.